Tarmean/tarmean.github.io/OpenRec.md

 freeVarsQ :: Data a => a -> Set.Set Var
 freeVarsQ = runQ
  (   tryQuery_ @Expr \case
-       -- a variable use counts
+       -- referencing variable is a use
        Ref v -> Just (Set.singleton v)
        _ -> Nothing
  ||| tryQuery @Lang (\rec -> \case
-      -- But when we bind a variable, delete it from the uses Let {bindVar, bindExpr, bindBody} -> Just (rec bindExpr <> Set.delete bindVar (rec bindBody)) _ -> Nothing)
+      -- But a bound variable it is not free
+      Let {bindVar, bindExpr, bindBody} -> Just (rec bindExpr <> Set.delete bindVar (rec bindBody)) _ -> Nothing)
      -- if no other branch matches, recurse into all sub-terms and add them up